Exploring Our Infrastructure and Design

 Demo architecture

-• (1) Our environment comes with two AI models stored in the models MinIO bucket.
+• (1) Our environment comes with two base AI models stored in the inference MinIO bucket.
 The first one called Stress detection will be able to identify early signs of battery stress-conditions that may lead to degradation or failure.
 The second one - Time to Failure - uses sensor data to provide an estimate of the remaining time until a potential battery failure.

 • (2) Both models are loaded into the InferenceServer instance to make them available for inference via API endpoints.